The Weak Gravity Conjecture: A Review: Weak Gravity Conjectures

 It is not clear which of these bounds should be viewed as the ``correct'' version of the axion WGC.
 Reference \cite{Heidenreich:2015nta} proposed the bounds \eqref{eq:axionWGC1} and \eqref{eq:axionWGC2}, whereas \cite{Hebecker:2016dsw, Hebecker:2018ofv} suggested the bound \eqref{eq:axionWGC3}.
 One difference in viewpoint is that the former paper assumed that only true instanton solutions, not wormholes, can contribute to an axion potential, because a wormhole is effectively an instanton/anti-instanton pair with no net charge.
 The latter argues that, because the instanton and anti-instanton ends of the wormhole can be very distant from each other in Euclidean time, they do in fact generate an axion potential.
 The latter perspective has a close affinity with the heuristic argument that wormholes violate global symmetries discussed in Section~\ref{NGS}.

 Just as the precise statement of the axion WGC is somewhat difficult to define, so too is its magnetic version.
 Naively, we would like to say that there must exist a $(D-3)$-brane whose charge-to-tension ratio is greater than or equal to that of a large, extremal black $(D-3)$-brane (e.g., a string in $D=4$).
-However, in general, a brane of this dimension induces a deficit angle in spacetime, and when the tension of this brane becomes larger than the Planck scale, this deficit angle becomes larger than $2 \pi$, the theory can no longer be viewed as a theory in flat space, and the definition of the WGC is unclear.
+Such objects do not exist in asymptotically flat spacetime, as we will discuss further shortly.
+Hence, rather than assuming an inequality with an exact coefficient determined by an extremality bound, it is natural to suppose that the WGC should imply the existence of some charged $(D-3)$-brane (i.e., a vortex) of charge $\tilde Q$ and tension $T_{D-2}$, satisfying